socomsystems/documentation/developer_manual/app/code_signing.rst

 ``hashes`` is an array of all files in the folder with their corresponding SHA-512 hashes. ``certificate`` is the certificate used for signing.
-It has to be issued by the Nextcloud Root Authority, and its CN needs to be permitted to perform the required action.
+It has to be issued by the cyfrSpaces Root Authority, and its CN needs to be permitted to perform the required action.
 The ``signature`` is then a signature of the hashes which can be verified using the certificate.